-Mental toughness has been a topic of discussion and debate for generations as we humans try to define our lives.
+Mental toughness has been a topic of discussion and debate for generations as humans try to define their lives.
 What makes some people tougher than others?
 More successful?
 More motivated?
 Calm in stressful situations?
 What are the common traits of ordinary people doing extraordinary things?
 Can mental toughness be measured?
 Scientifically tested?

-These are the questions I have been seeking answers to and the type of questions I get each day from young men and women preparing for challenging programs in the military, law enforcement, and fire-fighting professions.
+These are the questions I have been seeking answers to and the type of questions I get each day from young men and women preparing for challenging programs in the military, law enforcement and firefighting professions.

 At the start, the two groups were essentially the same.
 But once the stress began, he saw significant differences.
-Specifically the two groups release very different amounts of chemical in the brain called neuropeptide-Y (NPY).
+The two groups specifically release very different amounts of chemical in the brain called neuropeptide-Y (NPY).
 NPY is an amino acid produced by our bodies that helps regulate blood pressure, appetite, learning and memory.

-Even with Morgan's study findings, there is no fool proof method of testing the perfect Special Ops candidate PRIOR to training.
-There is no scientific evidence that you are born with this ability, but there is statistical and anecdotal evidence that your stress coping ability can be enhanced during stressful training.
-As Dr. Morgan refers to it as a “stress inoculation."
+Even with Morgan's study findings, there is no foolproof method of testing the perfect Special Ops candidate prior to training.
+There is no scientific evidence that you are born with this ability, but there is statistical and anecdotal evidence that your stress-coping ability can be enhanced during stressful training.
+Morgan refers to it as "stress inoculation."

 My opinion is that you cannot measure someone's heart and desire.

-To date — the best definition of Mental Toughness I have seen is: "Finding Fuel — When the Tank is Empty”.
+To date, the best definition of mental toughness I have seen is: "Finding fuel -- when the tank is empty."

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to email@example.com.